baoxinhai/xuexibang/README.md

-# xuexibang
+# Xuexibang

-this is homepage for project xuexibang
+## This is homepage for project xuexibang.
+The project is aimed to offer a convenient online forum where students can upload tough problems and in meanwhile share their answers in other puzzles.